haolian9/denghua.nvim/readme.md

 * only show them in the current/focused window/buffer at the same time

 ## status
-* WIP: it's harder than i thought
+* it just works
+* i found showing inline extmarks is just too distrubing

 ## todo
 * [ ] `g;`, `g,`